You want smart political talk without the meltdowns?

 Financial Times had an interesting piece.

-The factories across China scaling back operations, sending workers home, halting production lines as U.F. tariffs imposed by Donald Trump squeeze Chinese exports.
+The factories across China are scaling back operations, sending workers home, halting production lines as U.F. tariffs imposed by Donald Trump squeeze Chinese exports.

-As much as you know, the argument can be made, well, we need some of their rare earths.
+As much as, you know, the argument can be made, well, we need some of their rare earths.

 We do.